VCCBeginnerCoding/katacoda-scenarios/z_ignore/finish.md

-Hurray, you now know the basics of Python!
-It's smooth sailing from here on out.
+Hurray!
+You now know the basics of Python, and should have enough knowledge to start working on your own Python modules should you wish to do so.

 # Next steps:
-* Fill in our [feedback form](https://files.perryliu.co.uk/assets/hosting/burger.png) to help improve the course.
 * Continue your journey in our Week 2 session of Vodafone Coding Club: Crash Course.
 * (optional) Join our Vodafone Coding Club: Intermediate+ Challenge Centre to boost your Python skills.
 * (optional) Join our Vodafone Coding Club: Raspberry Pi Workshop to learn how to code Python on Raspberry Pis.